onenorth/sitecore-experience-analytics-table-control/README.md

 ### Layout

-The **ExperienceAnalyticsTableControl** is included in layouts using Add Rendering.
+The ExperienceAnalyticsTableControl is included in layouts using **Add Rendering**.
 Note, you can find the control by searching for it by name.
 Once added to a layout, configure the **Placeholder** and define a **Data Source**.

 ![Layout](https://raw.github.com/onenorth/sitecore-experience-analytics-table-control/master/img/layout.png)

 ### DataSource

 Create a Data Source item based on the **ExperienceAnalyticsTableControl Parameters** template.
-Place this item under the Dashboard Page / **PageSettings**.
-Specify the Type and Method that will be used to provide the data to the Table.
+Place this item under the **Dashboard Page / PageSettings**.
+Specify the **Type** and **Method** that will be used to provide the data to the Table.
 We will setup the Type and Method in the **Code** section below

 ![Data Source](https://raw.github.com/onenorth/sitecore-experience-analytics-table-control/master/img/datasource.png)

 Define the columns that you want in the table and specify the order.
 The columns are defined by adding child items under the DataSource item.
 The child items are of type **ColumnField**.
 The insert options have been already setup to support this.
 The **HeaderText** and **DataField** should be set appropriately.
-The **DataField** value should match the property names returned by the type/method.
+The **DataField** value should match the property names returned by the type/method exactly.
 It is case sensitive.

 ![Columns](https://raw.github.com/onenorth/sitecore-experience-analytics-table-control/master/img/columns.png)